 32. Napkin Rings

-Use napkins that you already have and spruce them up with colorful napkin rings* instead.
+Use napkins that you already have and spruce them up with colorful napkin rings instead.
 This will completely transform your table setting without having to spend a lot of money.
 This is one of the best dinner party decor ideas to make your dinner fancy without the need to go over your budget.

 Make sure you have some type of centerpiece on the table.
 For a spring dinner party, stick Manzanita branches in a vase with flower petals and crystals hanging from them.

 If you don’t have a tablecloth, check out your local fabric store and create your own.